Grapefruit Chicken Satay and Grapefruit Mojitos are a refreshing and flavorful way to enjoy grapefruit!

 Indian spiced chicken is sauteed then tossed with fresh grapefruit slices and drizzled with a quick peanut-based satay sauce.
 Sounds wacky, tastes nice!

-Start by segmenting 2 grapefruit, then sprucing up sliced chicken breasts with an exotic array of spices including garlic powder, cinnamon, garam masala, ginger, ground mustard, salt & pepper.
+Start by segmenting 2 grapefruits, then sprucing up sliced chicken breasts with an exotic array of spices including garlic powder, cinnamon, garam masala, ginger, ground mustard, salt & pepper.

 Mix to coat the chicken evenly, then saute in a hot skillet until the chicken is no longer pink.

-Meanwhile, make an easy satay sauce with peanut butter, soy sauce, a tiny bit of sugar, chili garlic sauce, and reserved grapefruit juice.
+Meanwhile, make an easy satay sauce with peanut butter, soy sauce or gluten-free tamari (dish will not be GF if using soy sauce,) a tiny bit of sugar, chili garlic sauce, and reserved grapefruit juice.

 Mix until silky smooth.